anthony-qu/DeepScence/DeepScence/tutorial/demo.md

 ## 3. Example: In-vivo mouse muscle data
-This is an in-vivo scRNA-seq dataset collected on mouse muscle with senescence induced by CTX toxin.
-Cells labeled as `adata.obs["stim"] == "CTX"` are injured cells which are more senescence-enriched.
+This is an in-vivo scRNA-seq dataset collected from mouse muscle, with senescence induced by cardiotoxin (CTX). `adata.obs["stim"] == "CTX"` represents the injured condition, which is more enriched in senescent cells.

-Note there are multiple cell types present in this dataset, and we want to control for cell type variation when running DeepScence.
-To achieve this, set `adata.obs["b"] = "adata.obs["celltype]` to remove "batch" effect, or any unwanted variation in the data, prior to running DeepScence.
-This step is recommended for any in-vivo datasets with multiple cell types present.
+Since multiple cell types are present in this dataset, it is important to control for cell type variation when running DeepScence.
+To do this, assign additional column by setting `adata.obs["b"] = adata.obs["celltype"]` so that DeepScence treat cell types as “batch” groups.
+During training, DeepScence minimizes the maximum mean discrepancy (MMD) between these groups in the latent space.
+This ensures that the senescence scores are not confounded by cell type–specific variation and is recommended when dealing with in-vivo datasets.

 ### 3.1 Prepare input for DeepScence